-- Subscripted using expressions of the appropriate type (i.e. Boolean or the enumerated type). - Binding equations of the form x1 = x2 as well as declaration assignments of the form x1 := x2 are allowed for arrays independent of whether the index types of dimensions are subtypes of Integer, Boolean, or enumeration types.
+- Subscripted using expressions of the appropriate type (i.e. Boolean or the enumerated type). - Binding equations of the form x1 = x2 are allowed for arrays independent of whether the index types of dimensions are subtypes of Integer, Boolean, or enumeration types.